-I don’t know what prompted me to ask such a question.
+I don’t know what prompted me to ask that question.
 I should’ve “known” Mama was a virgin, given how she so strictly instilled within us children that it was a matter of life or death that we be virgins on our wedding night.
 That was good old Mormon fundamentalist doctrine!

-A man could have lots of wives … But the man had to be a virgin, too … on his first wedding night, anyway!
-(After that he could marry any number of women, though he was no longer a virgin.
+A man could have lots of wives … But the man had to be a virgin too … on his first wedding night, anyway!
+(After that, he could marry any number of women though he was no longer a virgin!
 Still, each of his wives had to be a virgin!
 But there were exceptions to this rule, too, such as in the case of divorce.)

-But it was an all-important question to me, given that Momma and Papa had so fervently impressed upon me and my siblings that we be chaste virgins when we married.
+But it was an all-important question to me, given Momma and Papa had so fervently impressed upon me and my siblings that we be chaste virgins when we married.
 We were not even to kiss a man till we were at the marriage alter!
-I repeat: We were not to kiss our loved one till we were at the marriage alter!!
+I repeat: We were not to KISS our loved one till we were at the marriage alter!!

 But I sensed the look exchanged between her and Papa suggested a special and personal secret held between the two.
 It left me with the impression the jury was still out on the Ma-plus-Pa virginity equation.

 Given their equivocation, I only wonder: Was Pa on the bottom or the top?
 And was their “wedding night” in the back of the pickup bouncing toward Ma’s parents’ home?
 That’s all I want to know!
 It’s more than I could know at the tender age of twelve … You have to know a little to ask a lot.
-At that age, I barely knew how babies were begot … and wished I knew not … if it was what I thought.
+At that age, I barely knew how babies were begot … and wished I knew NOT … if it was what I thought.

-Older and wiser now, I suspect some of that bouncing of the pickup bed that carried Mommy and Poppy from Mesa, Arizona to Chihuahua, Mexico was created by more than the bumps in the rutted, rugged 1944 roads those many hours the truck sped along at top speed towards Mama’s parents’ home.
+Older and wiser now, I suspect some of that bouncing of the pickup bed that carried Mommy and Poppy from Mesa, Arizona to Colonia Juarez, Chihuahua, Mexico was created by more than the bumps in the rutted, rugged 1944 roads those many hours the truck sped along at top speed towards Mama’s parents’ home.
 (Perhaps Uncle Ben was doing his utmost to get these two lovers — my future parents — to his father’s presence while his sister and soon-to-be brother-in-law were still “chaste”?)

 I also suspect (from what I learned when Mother let me read her diary she wrote when she was in her late teens) other activities also had something to do with whether Mother’s hymen was still unbroken.
 I’ll tell you what I mean in an upcoming blog.
-Meanwhile, who knows what else may have passed between Ma, Pa, and those five years following the incident she wrote about in her diary?
+Meanwhile, who knows what else may have passed between Ma, Pa, and those five years following the incident she wrote about in her diary!

 Continued September 28, 2018: My Mama Esther LeBaron Spencer, Pa, Me, ‘n’ Polygamy — Part 26

 To everyone their openeth

 A high way and low.
-And everyone decideth

 (I memorized this poem when I was 13)

-Taking up where we left off in: “Pt 23: Mom, Dad, Me, and Polygamy on Parade:”
+“Pt 23: Mom, Dad, Me, and Polygamy on Parade:”

 Today, let’s expand on a disturbing theme I mentioned earlier: My sister Mary told me Mother made advances toward her ex-husband polygamist Sigfried Widmar.
 (He already had a number of plural wives at the time.)
 Ugh!

-Mumma was taking care of herself and lacked a sense of boundaries.
+Mother was taking care of herself and lacked a sense of boundaries.
 But messy Mormon fundamentalism and religious polygamy leave ample space for disgrace — ample justification for fornication.
 Incest is common.
 Mothers and daughters married to the same man, in some polygamist cults, is but one example.

 While Daddy was still living, Mother had designs on MY husband William Preston Tucker!
 She was in love with him, idolized him, and fantasized that she would be married to him in the celestial kingdom (if not sooner!) — one avenue Mormon polygamy allows!
-(Orthodox Mormons believe righteous Mormon men will have any number of wives in heaven — so it doesn’t matter that here on earth they are your own mother, ma-in-law, daughter, et Al!
+(Orthodox Mormons believe righteous Mormon men will have any number of wives in heaven — so it doesn’t matter that here on earth they are your own mother, mother-in-law, daughter, et Al!

-But that’s only the half of it when it comes to Mumma flying in, in her fantasy world (for let it be known that Mumma lived in quite a dreamworld) and coming on to my charismatic hubby like a peacock spreading its fantastic fan feathers!
+But that’s only the half of it when it comes to Mumma flying in, in her fantasy world (for let it be known that Mumma lived in quite a dreamworld) and coming on to my hubby like a peacock spreading its fantastic fan feathers!
 She was strutting her stuff while fantasizing about being Bill’s favorite wife in the hereafter — if not in the here-and-now — while I was still married to and greatly neglected by my Billy … and she was still married to my daddy!!

 She was having her problems with her hot-tempered, tyrannical spouse — my mean, aged papa twenty-six years her senior.
 But I was having my troubles with Bill too!
 He was no saint!
-Just a brilliant Alpha Male many women and men were in love.
+Just an Alpha Male many women and men were in love.
 They, like me, idolized and adored gifted “Charming Billy.”